 Hestia offers a 12-week Sustainable Entrepreneurship for Empowerment and Development (SEED) Business Course.

-The course is open to Greeks, refugees, migrants and other vulnerable populations.
-Classes are open to up to 10 students with a rigorous interview process to select candidates who are serious about opening a business in Greece.
-The culmination of the course focuses on a Pitch Day, where other international and local NGO’s are invited to hear participants “pitch” with the opportunity to offer microloans to help them start up their business.
+The course is open to Greeks, refugees, migrants, and other vulnerable populations.
+Classes are open to up to ten students, and have a rigorous interview process to select candidates who are serious about opening a business in Greece.
+The culmination of the course focuses on a Pitch Day, where other international and local NGO’s are invited to hear participants “pitch,” with the opportunity to offer microloans to help them start up their business.

-Week four: Who is my target market and why – Identify customers and how to engage them
+Week four: what is my target market and why – identify customers and how to engage them.

-Week seven: What taxes and business licenses to start a business in Greece – Process to register businesses, business taxes and, and licenses
+Week seven: what taxes and business licenses are needed in Greece – info on the process to register businesses, complete business taxes, and obtain licenses.

-Week nine: Budgeting – How do I price my product or service?
-How to I budget my finances?
+Week nine: Budgeting – how do I price my product or service?
+How do I budget my finances?

-Week eleven: Business culture in Greece – Guest speakers will present their experiences of opening businesses in Greece
+Week eleven: Business culture in Greece – guest speakers will present their experiences in opening businesses in Greece.

-Week twelve: Pitch Day – Each participant will create a 5-minute presentation about their business
+Week twelve: Pitch Day – each participant will create a 5-minute presentation about his or her business.